 The action starts quickly with Luke and Artoo heading out to secure supply lines (read smuggling) for the Alliance.
 I liked how it was stated that the Alliance couldn't survive without smuggling.
 The story careens from planet to planet as Luke and Nakari make their way into the Core worlds, conduct their operation, and then get her to safety.
 Along the way they run into TIE fighters, Imperial cruisers and pirates- and also have to bargain for repairs on a windswept planet.

 "She's a wanted ship now," I reminded her, but Leia shrugged it off.

 "The Millennium Falcon is wanted everywhere.
 We just change the transponder codes and it's fine."

-The only real issue I have is it did seem a little unrealistic that Luke would go around using his real name , and no one sold him to the Empire.
-But other than that, I really enjoyed this story, the narrative voice felt like Luke and it was fun to gallivant around the galaxy.
+The only real issue I have is it seemed unrealistic that Luke would go around using his real name and no one sold him out to the Empire.
+But other than that I really enjoyed this story, the narrative voice felt like Luke, and it was fun to gallivant around the galaxy.
 There's some nice humor in this one as well.

 Gosh, I am utterly enamoured of that Luke learning from those movies.
 I know we're way past that, but I have such a soft spot for him,.ReplyDelete

 I've not read any of the Star Wars books, I may have to try some one sometime as this one sounds really funReplyDelete

 I do want to try a SW oneReplyDelete

 Have you watched the movies?Delete

 I remember watching the first movie when I was a kid.
 I didn't watch any of the prequels but I did watch the last two movies and liked them.ReplyDelete